 I wear these amber glasses (blue light blocking glasses) to block out blue light at night, and in this video & post, I’ll tell you why that’s a very good thing.
 (Update: I like the way these glasses look better 🙂

-Our TVs, laptops, phones, and other devices can really mess up our sleep
+Our devices can really mess up our sleep

 That’s because those devices emit short-wavelength, or “blue” light, which has been proven to disrupt our melatonin production.
 Melatonin is the natural hormone that encourages sleep.